saramorgan/LWCGettingStarted/README.md

 ## Concepts covered in course

-This course will offer modules that cover the following:
+This course offers modules that cover the following:

 1. Building Your First Lightning Web Component (LWC)
    - Define LWC and list the benefits it offers